Skip To The Main Content

 The First Ransomware for Macs is here.
 Prepare Your Macs Accordingly.

 For years now, Mac users didn't have to worry about ransomware stealing their data.
 Now they do.
-The first ransomware for Mac OS has arrived.
+Ransomware has arrived on the Mac.

 February 23, 2016